netreconlab/ParseCareKit/README.md

 During initialization of `ParseSynchronizedStoreManager`, all CareKit data that has `remoteID == nil` will automatically be synced to your parse-server, once synced, the `remoteID` for each entity will be replaced by the corresponding `objectId` on your parse-server.

-** Note that only the latest state of an OCK entity is synchronized to parse-server.
-The parse-server doesn't maintain the versioned data like the local OCKStore.
-If you want this functionality, you will have to develop it as the framework doesn't support it, and parse-server queries are not setup for this. **
+** Note that only the latest state of an OCK entity is synchronized to parse-server. **

 The mapping from CareKit -> Parse tables/classes are as follows:
 * OCKPatient <-> Patient - Note that by default of this framework, any "user" (doctor, patient, caregiver, etc.) is an `OCKPatient` and will have a corresponding record in your Parse `User` table.